 LIN standards and specifications

 LIN (Local Interconnect Network) is a serial bus system.
 Since 2016, it is standardized internationally by ISO.
-The ISO 17987 series covers the requirements of the seven OSI (Open Systems Interconnection) layers and the corresponding conformance test plans.
+In 2025, several parts of the ISO 17987 series have been updated.
+The ISO 17987 document series covers the requirements of the seven OSI (Open Systems Interconnection) layers and the corresponding conformance test plans.
 There is also a powerline transmission standardized:

 Additionally, the SAE organization provides the J2602 series of recommended practices, how to implement LIN.
 These documents are under review and will reference the ISO 17987 series.